List of Scream Queens characters: Pete Martinez

 Pete Martinez (Diego Boneta) was the ambitious school newspaper writer and one of the Red Devil killers.
 He refers to himself as an "investigative reporter" and often spies on Kappa House and Chanel who had previously got a restraining order against him.
 He is introduced in the pilot episode working at the school coffee shop where he feuds with Chanel over her complex Pumpkin Spice Latte order and later meets Grace who takes a liking towards her and after she announces her pledging Kappa Kappa Tau, he warns her not to join but she does anyway.
 She turns to him after witnessing Ms Bean's death and suggests working together to restore Kappa's honour while studying the identity of the 1995 bathtub babies.
 In "Black Friday" he confesses to being a murderer to a horrified Grace who wants to take the relationship to the next level.
 In "Dorkus" it is revealed that he caught Boone undressing from the Red Devil costume and he manipulated Pete into joining him to kill the Kappa girls.
 He also reveals that had shot Roger in the head with a nail gun during the Kappa slumber party and that he joined forces with Boone to take down Gigi but ended up stabbing Boone in the chest, killing him.
 He also confesses to killing Dodger and injuring Chanel at the mall by shooting a crossbow through Chanel, who thought that the Devil was Dean Munsch.
-He also explains that he got the DNA of all the Chanel's and knows who the female killer is.
+He also explains that he got the DNA of all the Chanels and knows who the female killer is.
 While finishing his sentence, he is stabbed through the chest by Hester in the Red Devil outfit before he can reveal the baby's identity and dies.